 – Habitat Differences:

-- You may find bat bugs mainly on wall voids, walls, un-used chimneys, and ceilings and will particularly little brown bats and big brown bat and other bat species.
+- You may find bat bugs mainly on wall voids, walls, unused chimneys, and ceilings and will incredibly little brown bats and big brown bats and other bat species.

-- However, bed bugs live around human beings – particularly on sleeping areas old furniture, headboards, mattresses, and mattress seams.
+- However, bed bugs live around human beings – particularly in sleeping areas, old furniture, headboards, mattresses, and mattress seams.

 – Control Difference:

-- You can control bat bugs only by remove or reducing the number of bats through use of disinfectants on the attics or darker areas in the home.
+- You can control bat bugs by removing or reducing the number of bats used of disinfectants on the attics or darker areas in the home.